-Jewish Languages: Hebrew, Yiddish and Ladino
+Jewish Languages: Hebrew & Yiddish

 The Jewish people have been multilingual for most of their history, mainly because of their geographical diversity.
 Therefore, the Jewish Languages, except for Hebrew, are a variety of dialects and languages created by the Jewish communities in the diaspora.
 The Jewish people have adopted not only the various languages spoken in their homelands but also adopted a good number of Jewish hybrid languages.